-Join Richard Harrington for an in-depth discussion in this video Publishing your slideshow to YouTube, part of Up and Running with FotoMagico.
+Join Richard Harrington for an in-depth discussion in this video Publishing your slideshow to YouTube, part of Learning FotoMagico.

 - Another popular way to share a presentation is to put it on YouTube.
 FotoMagico makes this process very easy, here's how.
 To export, make sure your slideshow is open.
 Then choose Share, YouTube.
 This brings up a similar wizard that you might have seen if you watched our earlier movie on making a stand-alone player.
 Make sure you choose a resolution.
 You'll notice that depending upon your source file, you may actually have the ability to publish in 4K.